-UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
-20549

-FORM 10-K

-(Mark One)

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or

-For the fiscal year ended December 31, 2018

-0 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 to

-For the transition period from

-Commission File No. 000-30319

-INNOVIVA, INC.

-(Exact name of registrant as specified in its charter)

-Delaware (State or other jurisdiction of incorporation or organization)

-(I.R.S.
-Employer Identification No.)

-2000 Sierra Point Parkway, Suite 500 Brisbane, CA (Address of principal executive offices)

-94005 (Zip Code)

-Registrant's telephone number, including area code: (650) 238-9600

-SECURITIES REGISTERED PURSUANT TO SECTION 12(b) OF THE ACT:

-Title of Each Class

-Common Stock \$0.01 Par Value

-Name of Each Exchange On Which Registered The Nasdaq Stock Market LLC

-SECURITIES REGISTERED PURSUANT TO SECTION 12(g) OF THE ACT: NONE

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗵 No o

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes o No 🗵

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No o

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T ( 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes $\boxtimes$ No o

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K ( 229.405) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

-Indicate by check mark whether registrant is a large accelerated filer, an accelerated filer or a non-accelerated filer.
-See definition of "accelerated filer and large accelerated filer" in Rule 12b-2 of the Exchange Act (Check One):

-Large accelerated filer $\boxtimes$

-Accelerated filer o

-Non-accelerated filer o

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. o

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes o No 🗵

-The aggregate market value of the voting and non-voting common equity held by non-affiliates of the registrant based upon the closing price of the registrant's Common Stock on The Nasdaq Global Select Market on June 29, 2018 was \$904,845,424.
-This calculation does not reflect a determination that persons are affiliates for any other purpose.

-On February 11, 2019, there were 101,123,024 shares of the registrant's Common Stock outstanding.

-DOCUMENTS INCORPORATED BY REFERENCE

-Specified portions of the registrant's definitive Proxy Statement to be issued in conjunction with the registrant's 2019 Annual Meeting of Stockholders, which is expected to be filed not later than 120 days after the registrant's fiscal year ended December 31, 2018, are incorporated by reference into Part III of this Annual Report.
-Except as expressly incorporated by reference, the registrant's Proxy Statement shall not be deemed to be a part of this Annual Report on Form 10-K.
+SEC UNITED STATES CURITIES AND EXCHANGE COMM Washington, D.C.
+20549 IISSION FORM 10-K (Mark One) ⊠ ANNUAL REPORT PURSUANT TO SECTION 13 3 OR 15(d) OF THE SECURITIES EXCHANGE ACT C For the fiscal year ended December 31, 2019 JF 1934 TRANSITION REPORT PURSUANT TO SECTIC or ON 13 OR 15(d) OF THE SECURITIES EXCHANGE A ACT OF 1934 For the transition period from to Commission File No. 000-30319 INNOVIVA, INC. (Exact name of registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) (EXatt lidille Of registrant as specified in its classes) 94-3265960 (I.R.S.
+Employer Identification No.) 1350 Old Bayshore Highway, Suite 400 Burlingame, CA (Address of principal executive offices) 94010 (Zip Code) R Registrant's telephone number, including area code: (650) 23 38-9600 Title of Each Class Trading Symbol(s) ange On Which Registered Common Stock \$0.01 Par Value ISTERED PURSUANT TO SECTION 12(g) OF THE ACT: I INVA The Nasuay S Stock Market LLC ark if the registrant is a well-known seasoned issuer, as define - ark if the registrant is not required to file reports pursuant to S Indicate by check ma ark whether the registrant (1) has filed all reports pursuant to c reports), and (2) has been subject to such filing requirements f be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (r or for such shorter period that the registrant ark whether the registrant has submitted electronically every lat the registrant was required to submit such files).
+Yes 🖾 No Rule 405 of Regulation S-T (§ 232.405 of this e chapter) during the preceding 12 months (or ark if disclosure of delinquent filers pursuant to Item 405 of F y reference in Part III of this Form 10-K or any amendment to il not be contained, to the best of registrant's kr nowledge, in definitive proxy or information Indicate by check ma ark whether registrant is a large accelerated filer, an accelerate ted filer or a non-accelerated filer.
+See definition of "accele rated filer and large accelerated filer" in Rule ?
+12b-2 of the Exchange Act (Check One): Large accelerated filer  Accelerated . filer 🗆 Non-ace ccelerated filer \Box Smaller reporting company \Box Emerging growth company \Box If an emerging grow th company, indicate by check mark if the registrant has elec :ted not to use the extended transition period for complying with any new or revised financial accounting ε standards provided pursuant to Section 13(a) of the Exchange Indicate by check mr ark whether the registrant is a shell company (as defined in R Aule 12b-2 of the Exchange Act).
+Yes 🗆 No 🖾 The aggregate marke was \$1,006,059,818.
+This et value of the voting and non-voting common equity held by a calculation does not reflect a determination that persons are a / non-affiliates of the registrant based upon the closing price affiliates for any other purpose. e of the registrant's Common Stock on The Nar sdaq Global Select Market on June 28, 2019 On February 11, 2026 20, there were 101,300,967 shares of the registrant's Common 0 DOCUMENTS INCORPORATED BY REFERENCE and the state of the state of the second state of the sta tockholders, which is expected to be filed not la ator than 120 days after the registrant's fiscal

-INNOVIVA, INC. 2018 Form 10-K Annual Report
+INNOVIVA, INC. 2019 Form 10-K Annual Report